 Looking at returns for Canada’s “Big 3” oil stocks over the last year have been eye-opening.

 Here is the portfolio income chart from that post, with a hypothetical starting amount of $10,000.
 It is an equal weight portfolio of The Big 3.
+We see that there was no oil drought, no oil recession for the investor that went ‘big’ with their Canadian energy stock selection.

 The big oil stock consideration was and is Canadian Natural Resources (CNQ), Suncor (SU) and Imperial Oil (IMO).
 In Million Dollar Journey’s post on the top Canadian Dividend Growth Stocks you’ll find ‘The Big 3’.